Case Study 5: ScreenVault Studios - Worked Solution

 Mailchimp expires in 5 months, creating the hardest timeline pressure in the program.
 Marketing Cloud Engagement must be operational for at minimum B2C subscriber campaigns by month 5.

 Approach: Accelerate Marketing Cloud implementation.
 Phase 1 (months 1-5) delivers B2C journeys (welcome, re-engagement, winback) using Marketing Cloud Connect to sync subscriber records.
 Phase 2 adds B2B partner journeys.
-Data Cloud feeds behavioral segments into Marketing Cloud for behavior-triggered campaigns.
+Data 360 feeds behavioral segments into Marketing Cloud for behavior-triggered campaigns.

 Artifact 1: System Landscape